Introduction

 A Bit of History: Television Delivered Over-the-Air, by Cable and Telephone Companies

-The issue of RF from TVs has to do primarily with the move towards Internet-based delivery of television programming through streaming, giving rise to what are known as “smart TVs” and their accompanying set-top boxes, such as AppleTV and Roku Streaming Players.
-In the past, we had over-the-air analog broadcast of TV signals.
-Over-the-air TV signals are now broadcast digitally.
-That has no direct EMF implications for us, including for those who are electrically sensitive, unless you live right next to a TV transmitting tower.
+The issue of RF from TVs has to do primarily with the move towards Internet-based delivery of television programming through streaming, giving rise to what are known as “smart TVs” and their accompanying media players, such as AppleTV and Roku Streaming Players.
+Many decades ago, we initially had over-the-air analog broadcast of TV signals.

 However, the “last mile” of delivery of the TV signal from that box to each house is still over the old-fashioned pair of copper wires that the telephone company has always used to get voice telephone signals into your house.
 Again, there are no significant EMFs from that copper wire for most people.